-Projects will be undertaken to repair or replace equipment that has outlived its useful life.
+Projects will be undertaken to repair or replace equipment that is nearing its useful life.
 Items needing to be repaired or replaced include, but are not limited to, facilities piping, tanks, and vessels.
-These projects are consistent with past activities to keep the Long Beach Unit ("Unit") facilities in safe operating condition and reflect a forecasted field life of over 30 years.
+These projects are consistent with past activities to keep the Long Beach Unit ("Unit") facilities in safe operating condition.